AviatrixSystems/Docs/HowTos/controller_backup.rst

 #.
 Log in to the Controller with the `admin` username and the default password
 #.
 Follow the initial steps to get the Controller up and running.
    #.
+Shut down the older controller
+   #.
+Transfer the IP address to the new controller
-Enter an email address
+   #.
+Proceed to configure the new controller by entering an email address
    #.
 Change your admin password
    #.
 Enter or skip the proxy configuration
    #.
 Allow the upgrade to run